 The last few months have been a whirlwind of activity.
-Anyone who markets and sells into the grocery retail industry most likely has experienced the same.
+Anyone who markets and sells in the grocery retail industry has likely experienced the same.
 We’re halfway through the annual ritual that is event season.
-Having attended a number of major shows like Groceryshop the National Retail Federation’s Big Show, and the Food Marketing Institute’s Midwinter Executive Conference, I’ve been struck by the commonalities of themes emerging on show floors and in hallway conversations.
-The buzz around machine learning and artificial intelligence powered solutions is everywhere.
+Having attended a number of major shows like Groceryshop, the National Retail Federation’s Big Show, and the Food Marketing Institute’s Midwinter Executive Conference, I’ve been struck by the commonalities of themes emerging on show floors and in hallway conversations.
+The buzz around machine learning and artificial intelligence-powered solutions is everywhere.
 The Mercatus team has not been immune to this.
 In fact, we’ve contributed (significantly in my opinion) with our recent announcement of AisleOneTM, our latest innovation in eCommerce personalization.

-Consider this – how many born in this millennium plan their entertainment schedule around television’s “Thursday night line up?”
+Consider this – how many born in this millennium plan their entertainment schedule around television’s “Thursday night lineup?”
 Many would not recognize the phrase.
-Most everyone watches what they want, when they want.
+Most everyone watches what they want when they want.
 Online search and recommendation systems deliver mixes of curated content, largely replacing weekly television guides.
 Applying that to grocery, it’s easy to see how century-old traditions like print home flyers are quickly becoming antiquated.
-As grocers feel the unrelenting dollar pinch, at some point very soon the painfully negotiated, expensively built and distributed, one size fits all, print flyer delivered on a fixed weekly schedule will come under renewed scrutiny.
+As grocers feel the unrelenting dollar pinch, at some point very soon the painfully negotiated, expensively built, and distributed, one size fits, print flyer delivered on a fixed weekly schedule will come under renewed scrutiny.
 All of that expense and effort to deliver a non-personalized “guide” to what’s on sale in the store can be smartly offset with the right technology.

 Boost your eCommerce sales through the power of AI with our Lessons in Digital Grocery Personalization webinar: